 6. Your Love Story

 We'll make it simple: Everything you include on your invitations should transfer over to your wedding website.
-Post your names (duh), wedding date, time and location on your website, as well as announcements and logistics surrounding additional events like welcome drinks or farewell brunch.
-Don't forget to nudge your guests with an RSVP date and details too.
+Add your names, wedding date, start time and location to your website.
+You can also share announcements and logistics surrounding additional wedding events like welcome drinks or a farewell brunch.
+Don't forget to add an RSVP date (or online RSVP instructions) too.

 1. Exclusive Events

 Still a little unsure of what information to include on your wedding website?
 Avoid mentioning any exclusive events to which only close family members and your wedding party are invited.
-We’re talking about bachelor/bachelorette parties, engagement parties, the rehearsal dinner and so on.
-These parties should get their own separate invites (either paper or e-vite work), but shouldn't go on your formal invitations or website—that's when things get confusing and feelings get hurt.
+This includes celebrations like bachelor or bachelorette parties, engagement parties and the rehearsal dinner.
+These events should get their own separate invites, and they shouldn't go on your formal invitations or website—that's when things get confusing and feelings may get hurt.

 2. Inappropriate Photos and Anecdotes

-Don't post or mail anything you wouldn't want your great aunts and future in-laws to see (maybe exclude those potentially compromising photos from your freshman year in college).
-Remember, once something's online, it's hard to get rid of.
+Don't post or mail anything you wouldn't want your loved ones to see.
+(Read: You might want to exclude those potentially compromising photos of you and your S.O. from college).
+Remember, once something's online or on paper, it's hard to get rid of.
 Avoid any awkward moments by keeping your wedding website and invites appropriate for all recipients.